masa-ue/RLfinetuning_Diffusion_Bioseq/README.md

 * Enahcer dataset: Refer to https://www.biorxiv.org/content/10.1101/2023.08.08.552077v1
 * UTR dataset: Refer to https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114002
 * Current backbone diffusion models for fine-tuning are Dirichlet Diffusion Models in  https://arxiv.org/abs/2305.10699 (We acknolwedge that we borrow the code from their code in some part)
+* Reward models are based on the Enformer, which is one of the most common models for DNA sequecen modeling.

 ### Rquired enviroments